 Humans are social beings, and the need to belong is deeply ingrained in our nature.
 That’s why since the beginning of times humans have been drawn to creating their own communities.
-Today communities continue to be formed around different shared interests of characteristics, such as religious or spiritual groups, professional associations, neighbourhoods, volunteer groups or sports clubs.
+Today, important communities continue to be formed around different shared interests of characteristics, such as religious or spiritual groups, professional associations, neighbourhoods, volunteer groups or sports clubs.

-Belonging to a group or community we can identify with helps us develop a stronger sense of personal and collective identity.
+In fact, belonging to a group or community we can identify with helps us develop a stronger sense of personal and collective identity.
 It can also give a boost to our self-esteem and to our willingness to take on the world and make our dreams happen.
 But the importance of community goes beyond that.

 So, just why is community important?
 To answer the question we can look at what happens if we don’t have community we can call our own.
 Since we’re inherently sociable beings, feeling disconnected from others can deeply affect our self perception and emotional health.